bcaffo/regmodsbook/manuscript/10_adjustment.md

 ~~~

 Let's plot the data.
 Below I give the code for the first plot, the rest omitted,
-though you can see the course git repo for the rest of the code.
+though you can see the course git repository for the rest of the code.

 {lang=r,line-numbers=off,title="Simulation 1"}
 ~~~